 Ingredients and substitutions

-Almond butter – I know it’s pricy, and this recipe uses quite a bit.
-But honestly, that’s probably a good thing otherwise I might be tempted to make (and eat an entire pan) these brownies daily 🙂 You can substitute any nut butter that you like.
-Almond butter works best because of the mild flavor, but peanut butter, sunbutter, cashew butter – or really anything else will work just fine!
+Almond butter - I know it's pricy, and this recipe uses quite a bit.
+But honestly, that's probably a good thing otherwise I might be tempted to make (and eat an entire pan) these brownies daily 🙂 You can substitute any nut butter that you like.
+Almond butter works best because of the mild flavor, but peanut butter, sun butter, cashew butter - or really anything else should work just fine!

 Pumpkin Puree - The only substitute for this is applesauce, although this will significantly increase the carbs.

-Egg – Substitute 1 tbsp of flaxseed meal and 2 1/2 tbsp of water.
-You can also get away with no egg at all, although the brownies will be a bit more fragile.
+Egg or a Flax Egg (1 tablespoon of flaxseed meal and 2 ½ tablespoon of water) You can also get away with no egg at all, although the brownies will be a bit more fragile.

 Almond Milk - You can use any milk or milk alternative that you like.

-Brown Sugar substitute – Any bulk sweetener will work just be sure to check the conversion ratio.
+Brown Sugar substitute - I used lakanto golden but any bulk sweetener will work just be sure to check the conversion ratio.
 I always recommend sweetening to taste.

 Be sure to check out these other great recipes: